conveyal/analysis-ui/docs/prepare-inputs/upload-opportunity-data.md

 Once you have done this, click the upload button to start the upload.
 Opportunity datasets will be saved with the source name you entered and the attribute/column names of the uploaded files.

+After processing is complete, you can refresh the page and see dot-density maps of your datasets, converted to the [analysis grid](../analysis/methodology.html#spatial-resolution) used in Conveyal Analysis.

 ## Avoiding common errors
 * Eliminate extraneous attributes/columns from your shapefile/csv before uploading.
 * Ensure entries are numeric, not text values (e.g. "N/A", numbers stored as text).
 Only columns with exclusively numeric entries will be saved.